albe/node-event-storage/README.md

 An optimized embedded event store for modern node.js, written in ES6.

-Disclaimer: This is currently under heavy development and not production ready.
+> **Disclaimer:** This is currently under heavy development and not production ready.
+See https://github.com/albe/node-event-storage/issues/29 for more information.

 ## Why?